rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The search for reliable, digital, money can be traced back as far as David Chaum in 1983 when he first released his paper on Blind Signatures for Untraceable Payments [@Chaum1983blind].
-Rather than specifying a design for a fully decentralized currency, Chaum describes a mechanism for preserving user privacy against third parties in digital transactions.
+Rather than specifying a full design for a decentralized currency, Chaum describes a mechanism for preserving user privacy against third parties in digital transactions.
 Since then many implementations have been attempted, including Chaum's own eCash [@1993offlineCash]